GenaGrig/legends-of-andalor/README.md

 * Two fonts that are used on a website was imported from [Google Fonts](https://fonts.google.com)
 * Idea for main page structure and some code examples was taken from our course project [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html)
 * All the information content was written by author - Genadijs Grigorjevs
-* README file was written with a help of Code Institutes documents
+* README file was written with a help of following documents
   - Code Institute [README template](https://github.com/Code-Institute-Solutions/readme-template)
   - GitHubs [Basic writing and formating syntax](https://github.com/Code-Institute-Solutions/readme-template)
   - README from existing project from [Liga Baikova - Boredom Project](https://github.com/LigaMoon/Boredom-guide/blob/master/README.md)